mtumilowicz/angularjs-weather-forecast/README.md

         * `=` – direct model binding / two-way binding
         * `&` – behavior binding / method binding
 ### Markup
+* interpolation - the process of evaluating a string literal containing one or more placeholders, in which placeholders are replaced with their corresponding values
 * access variables and functions from the scope
 * allows AngularJS to read and write variables
 * `{{ expression | filter }}`